 My goal was to quit my full-time accounting job so I could become my own boss and work as a location independent freelancer.
 But I quickly found that getting started, without any experience, wasn’t so easy.
 It took over 2 years to build up enough connections and income for me to finally realize my dream.

-1) Source Testimonials from past employers
+1. Source Testimonials from Past Employers

-When I first started freelancing it was just a small thing I did on the side of day job.
+When I first started freelancing it was just a small thing I did on the side of the day job.
 This is how most freelancers start out and then may choose to quit their day job later to pursue freelancing full-time.
 Before leaving my day job for good, I made sure to source a few testimonials from my bosses and managers.

 This is one of the main reasons it’s key not to burn any bridges on your way out (if at all possible), so you can leverage these testimonials for future freelance work.
 It’s tough starting from scratch and having a couple of real-list testimonials from past employers could make all the difference.

 Request that your employer be as specific as possible, maybe even putting together a quick questionnaire for them to fill out.
 Be sure to mention any special awards such as an employee-of-the-month type of recognition.

 2. Make a Lateral Transition

 When trying to find freelance work without any experience the strategy where you’ll see the fastest results is making a lateral transition.